 A system for naming computers and network services that is organized into a hierarchy of domains.
 DNS is used in TCP/IP networks to locate computers through user-friendly names.
 DNS resolves a friendly name into an IP address, which is understood by computers.

 An enterprise role is analogous to a regular database role, except that it spans authorization on multiple databases.
 An enterprise role is a category of roles that define privileges on a particular database.
-An enterprise role is created the database administrator of a particular database.
-An enterprise role can be granted to or revoked to one or more enterprise users.
+An enterprise role is created by the database administrator of a particular database.
+An enterprise role can be granted to or revoked from one or more enterprise users.
 The information for granting and revoking these roles is stored in the directory server.

 A user that has a unique identity across an enterprise.
 Enterprise users connect to individual databases through a schema.
 Enterprise users are assigned enterprise roles that determine their access privileges on databases.